Payum/Payum/UPGRADE.md

 * [action] Actions `FillOrderDetailsAction` removed.
 Use `ConvertPaymentAction` ones instead.
 * [request] Request `FillOrderDetails` removed.
 Use `Convert` one instead.
 * [model] The method `PaymentInterface::getCurrencyDigitsAfterDecimalPoint` was removed.
 Use `GetCurrency::getIso4217` request method to get same info.
+* [storage] `StorageInterface::findBy` returned value is changed.
+It was a model or null now it is always an array.

 ## 0.13 to 0.14